dvhdr/launchpad-pro/README.md

 If prefer, you can install the gcc-arm toolchain on your local machine, or you might already have it.
 You can find all you need [here](http://gnuarmeclipse.livius.net/).

 It appears that VirtualBox does not yet work on Windows 10.

+If your connection drops out while updating the Vagrant box, you can get stuck, unable to `vagrant up`.
+To resolve, you need to delete the temp file - `~/vagrant.d/tmp`.